Heaven and earth will pass away, but my words will never pass away. Mark 13:31

 The Cloud above the Tabernacle

 15 On the day that the tabernacle was raised up, the cloud covered the tabernacle, the Tent of the Testimony.
-At evening it was over the tabernacle, as it were the appearance of fire, until morning.
-16 So it was continually.
-The cloud covered it, and the appearance of fire by night.
-17 Whenever the cloud was taken up from over the Tent, then after that the Israelites traveled; and in the place where the cloud remained, there the Israelites encamped.
+At evening it was over the tabernacle, like the appearance of fire, until morning.
+16 So it was continually, the cloud covering it, and the appearance of fire by night.
+17 Whenever the cloud was taken up from over the Tent, then after that the Israelites traveled, and in the place where the cloud remained, there the Israelites encamped.
 18 At the commandment of the Lord, the Israelites traveled, and at the commandment of the Lord they encamped.
 As long as the cloud remained on the tabernacle they remained encamped.
-19 When the cloud stayed on the tabernacle many days, then the Israelites kept the Lord’s command, and didn’t travel.
-20 Sometimes the cloud was a few days on the tabernacle; then according to the commandment of the Lord they remained encamped, and according to the commandment of the Lord they traveled.
+19 When the cloud stayed on the tabernacle many days, then the Israelites kept the Lord’s command and did not travel.
+20 Sometimes the cloud was a few days on the tabernacle, then according to the commandment of the Lord they remained encamped, and according to the commandment of the Lord they traveled.

 The Return of the Son of Man